kdillmcfarland/sliding_windows/README.md

 bash fasta_windows_v1.1.sh <fasta> <window size> <slide size>
 ```

 where the input fasta file is formatted with 1 line starting with `>` for each name and 1 line for each sequence.
 The window size is the length of desired window sequences in bp, and the slide size is the length to slide each window over in bp.
-Alignment formating `-` will be automatically removed.
+Alignment formatting `-` will be automatically removed.

 Example fasta input